bcgov/Technology-Code-of-Practice/README.md

 You can protect your data and infrastructure by:

 ●	Following the principles set out in the [Information Security Policy and Guidelines] (https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/information-security-policy-and-guidelines) and [Information Security Classification Standard] (https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification)
-●	Following the [National Cyber Security Centre’s information risk management guidance]
-●	Designing and implementing the components of your system according to government best practice, including [network principles, security design principles for digital services and securing government email]
-●	Determining the security requirements of cloud services using the [Cloud security principles] and accompanying guidance

-#### Related guides [UK]
+#### Related guides

-Security policy framework
-Network principles
-Security classification policy
-Securing government email
-Security considerations when coding in the open
-NCSC risk management collection
-NCSC security design principles for digital services NCSC cloud security principles
-NCSC cloud security collection
+[placeholder]

-### 9. Make privacy integral
+### 8. Make privacy integral

 Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

-To meet point 9 of the Technology Code of Practice your plan or design must show how you are considering privacy by design.
+To meet point 8 of the Technology Code of Practice your plan or design must show how you are considering privacy by design.

 You’ll have to explain how you’re doing this as part of the digital investment process.

-[Following section from UK TCoP left in for purposes of a template for BC]

-#### About the EU General Data Protection Regulation
-The EU General Data Protection Regulation (GDPR) website and the Information Commissioner's Office (ICO) provide information about the GDPR.
-The Technology Code of Practice summarizes the key points.

-The GDPR will come into force on 25 May 2018.
-It’s about protecting citizens’ personal data while it is being processed or moved.

-You must be ready to comply with this new regulation and consider the ethical and appropriate use of data and technology.

-GDPR is adopting privacy by design as part of the regulation.
-There is a legal requirement in the GDPR for the protection of citizens’ data to be included from the start of the design process.
-GDPR includes upfront penalties for not complying.

-Maintaining the privacy of citizens’ personal data includes security.
-Privacy also includes how citizens:

-●	Consent to the use of their personal data
-●	Have the right to have personal data erased
-●	Have the right to restrict the processing of personal data

 #### How privacy by design will help your initiative